anderkve/FYS3150/_sources/book/using_the_terminal/basics.md

 On this page you will learn some basics (and some not-so-basics) of working from the **terminal**, a.k.a. the **shell**, a.k.a. the **command line**, a.k.a. the **console**.
 Typing commands instead of the usual point-and-click may feel a bit clumsy and old-fashioned at first.
 But if you stick with it, you'll soon realize why the terminal is a standard tool for code developers, computational scientists and anyone else doing fancy stuff with computers.

 For the examples below, we will often need some dummy directories and files.
 To create/download these files and directories, we'll provide one-line *preparation commands* that you can simply copy and paste into the terminal.
-To paste in the terminal, right-click or press **ctrl-shift-v** (Linux) or **cmd-v** (macOS).
+To paste text into the terminal, right-click or press **ctrl+shift+v** (Linux) or **cmd+v** (macOS).
 To execute a command, simply hit 'enter'.

 Don't worry if you don't yet understand what's going on in these preparation commands --- you'll learn all of it soon.
 After each example, we also provide a single-line command that deletes the dummy files we've just created.